ericTrautsch/bais6140project/docs/final_writeup.md

 | Final Recording         | 12/3/2023     | 2                   | 1                |
 | Final writeup completed | 12/3/2023     | 10                  | 12               |

 All work was completed by Eric (only member of the project team).
+No complaints here.

 ### Credits